Call for Presentation Proposals

 - Every presenter, lead and secondary, will be required to complete a faculty disclosure form indicating any financial arrangement or affiliation with any organizations that may have a direct interest in the subject matter of the continuing medical education presentation.

-- Increasing URM educators and students in family medicine
+- Increasing representative educators and students in family medicine

 - Competency-based medical education